ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 In this example the `openid`, `email`, and `profile` scopes are requested.
 Additional scopes may be requested.
 Consult your provider's documentation regarding exposing scopes to clients.
 The `profile` and `email` scopes are required to populate first name, last name, and email fields in the SystemLink user preferences.

-Each scope will contain claims that can be used to map to roles within workspaces in SystemLink.
+Each scope contains claims you can map to roles within SystemLink workspaces.
 See [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles) for details.

 The `ni-attributes` section determines the text and (optionally) an icon to be shown in the SystemLink login page.
 The `iconUri` is relative to `htdocs` directory (`C:\Program Files\National Instruments\Shared\Web Server\htdocs`).
 This icon should be 16x16 px.